illinoistech-itm/jhajek/itmd-521/labs/chapter-16/Readme.md

 You will write one Spark application, in Java or Python that will work with the sample NCDC data provided

 - The application will include these steps, place a screenshot of the output under each item.
-- Include a single source code file and instructions in an **install.md** file.
+- Include a discrete source code file for each of the parts listed below and instructions in an **install.md** file.
 - For the `SparkSession.builder.appName` use:
   - `HAWKID - lab chapter 16`  - not Anumber, for example: `ppatel108`
 - You will reuse the Parquet dataset that you wrote out in the last step of lab 6 as your input data